Friday, August 3, 2018 Programming & Events

 The University of Alabama at Birmingham (UAB) participated in the Department of Energy's 2017 Solar Decathlon, a 2-year competition to design and build a net-zero home.
 UAB Facilities partnered with the School of Engineering on the initial grant application and participated in the 1-year design phase through regular meetings with the academic design team.
 At the start of the construction phase, Facilities took the lead in construction scheduling, procurement, providing staff tradespeople for specialty work, and arranging logistics for transportation to competition.
 Students who designed the house were engaged in construction at every phase.
 More than 35 Facilities staff tradespeople and students traveled together to competition to reassemble the house, compete, and disassemble for the return trip.
 Facilities has committed to locating the house on campus as a living-learning residential laboratory.
 This unique collaboration between an academic program and Facilities provided students, faculty, and administrators with insight into the challenges that each group faces in their daily work and with the project at hand, and effectively incorporated each skill set to produce an extraordinarily successful, prize-winning project.

-Understanding the Lifecycle Cost of a Building Automation System
+Understanding the Total Cost of Ownership of a Building Automation System

 Presenters: David Handwork, PE, Assistant Vice Chancellor for Facilities Management, Arkansas State University; Drew Mire, Chief Executive Officer, Computrols, Inc.